 The first eye chart to measure visual acuity was created by Herman Snellen, a Dutch ophthalmologist.
 Referred to as the Snellen Chart, it was developed in 1862 and is still used today.
 Snellen set the baseline of measurement at 20 feet.
 This is the approximate distance at which light rays entering the eye are parallel.
 In other words, our eyes don’t have to bend the rays to focus them upon the retina.
 Snellen set the standard of 20/20 vision to represent “normal sight,” or what a person with normal vision could see at a distance of 20 feet.

 We normally associate the term 20/20 with good vision, which is fair.
 However, it does not, as some people think, mean perfect vision.
 Those will 20/20 vision have an average level of visual acuity.

 Is 20/20 Vision Perfect Vision?

 20/20 means you can see what the average person can see from 20 feet away.
 This means that a person with 20/40 vision must be 20 feet away to read what the average person can see from 40 feet away.
 In other words, they have poorer than average visual acuity.
-A person with 20/85 vision must be 20 feet away to read what he or she should be able to read at 85 feet away, and so on.
+A person with 20/85 vision must be 20 feet away to read what the average person can read at 85 feet away, and so on.

 As you can see, the Snellen Chart only measures visual acuity at a distance.
-It does not measure visual acuity at close distances.
+It does not measure visual acuity at close ranges or peripheral vision.
 Similar charts were devised with smaller letters to read at a close range for the measurement of near vision.
 There are also different types of visual acuity you can measure.
 For example, Vernier acuity and stereoscopic acuity.

 If your vision is not 20/20, then you are not alone.